Parent and Carer FAQs

 Do you carry out Police and reference checks?

 Yes we do.
 Safety is a top priority in Scouting, so we have a Police vetting system and reference checks in place to ensure the safety of other volunteers and of course our young people.
-Please refer to our Health and Safety page for more details and to download our Code of Conduct, Child & Youth Protection Policy and other related policies.
+Please refer to our Health and Safety page for more details and to download our Code of Ethics, Child & Youth Protection Policy and other related policies.

 How can my child benefit from joining Scouts?